What is Mold?

 3 AcuRite Products to Help You Prevent Mold

-- AcuRite Digital Humidity Monitors offer an ideal way to monitor indoor humidity to prevent mold.
+1. AcuRite Digital Humidity Monitors offer an ideal way to monitor indoor humidity to prevent mold.
 The monitors include an easy-to-read Humidity Level Icon that lets you know if the humidity in your home is in the optimal range, too high or too low.
 These devices also display temperature and daily highs and lows for humidity and temperature, so that you can check to be sure that your indoor environment remains at protective levels throughout the day and night.
-Depending on the model, these compact display consoles can sit on a table top, mount on the wall, or adhere magnetically to your refrigerator or a file cabinet
+Depending on the model, these compact display consoles can sit on a tabletop, mount on the wall, or adhere magnetically to your refrigerator or a file cabinet

-- AcuRite Environment Systems help you conveniently monitor potential household trouble areas, such as attic mold and basement mold, with sensors for remote indoor humidity monitoring.
-To monitor for mold trouble areas remotely, place affordable Temperature and Humidity Sensors (592TXR) wherever you need them in the house.
+3. AcuRite Environment Systems help you conveniently monitor potential household trouble areas, such as attic mold and basement mold, with sensors for remote indoor humidity monitoring.
+To monitor for mold trouble areas remotely, place affordable Temperature and Humidity Sensors (06002M) wherever you need them in the house.
 AcuRite® Access™ works with these sensors to transmit information wirelessly so you can track it online or via a free app for your smartphone.
 You can use up to seven sensors at the same time with AcuRite Access.
 By placing sensors in different locations in the home, you can monitor temperature and humidity in different rooms.
-In the My AcuRite software or app, you can name the widgets for each sensor location (basement, attic, garage, greenhouse etc.) to easily track temperature and humidity in different areas inside and outside the house within a 330 foot range.
+In the My AcuRite software or app, you can name the widgets for each sensor location (basement, attic, garage, greenhouse, etc.) to easily track temperature and humidity in different areas inside and outside the house within a 330-foot range.
 No more climbing up into the attic or down to the basement to check on conditions to prevent mold!